On the maximum principle for higher-order fractional Laplacians: Introduction

 The paradigmatic higher-order operator is given by powers of the Laplacian $(-\Delta)^m$, $m\in\mathbb N$, also known as the \emph{polyharmonic operator}.
 The validity and characterization of positivity preserving properties in this case is an active field of research and many basic questions are still open.
 For example, consider $m=2$, {\it i.e.}, the bilaplacian operator $\Delta^2 u=\Delta(\Delta\, u)$, for which maximum principles are known to be a very delicate issue and do \emph{not} hold in general.
 To obtain well-posedness in boundary value problems, the bilaplacian requires extra boundary conditions ({\it b.c.}).
 Two of the most common are \emph{Navier b.c.} $u=\Delta u=0$ on $\partial \Omega$ and \emph{Dirichlet b.c.} $u=\partial_\nu u=0$ on $\partial \Omega$.
 The case of the bilaplacian with Dirichlet b.c. is particularly delicate, and the geometry of the domain plays an essential role.
 It is known that $\Delta^2 u\geq 0$ in $\Omega$ and $u=\partial_\nu u=0$ on $\partial \Omega$ implies that $u\geq 0$ if $\Omega$ is a ball, for example, since the corresponding Green function can be computed explicitly in this case and it is nonnegative.
 However, if $\Omega\subset\mathbb R^2$ is an ellipse with semi-axis 1 and $\frac{1}{5}$, then one can give an elementary counterexample (a polynomial of degree 7) showing that the maximum principle does not hold, see \cite{ST94}.
 Many other counterexamples are known in the literature, we refer to \cite{GGS10} and the references therein for a survey on positivity preserving properties for boundary value problems involving polyharmonic operators.

 In this paper, we study the validity of positivity preserving properties for \emph{fractional powers} of the Laplacian $(-\Delta)^s$, $s>1$.
-Some known results for this operator are the following.
+Some known results for this operator are the following\footnote{For publication, this paper was splitted into two parts \cite{AJS16b} and \cite{AJS16a}; specifically, the proofs of Theorem \ref{green:thm} and Proposition \ref{lem:sharm-intro} can be found in \cite{AJS16b}, whereas the proof of Theorem \ref{main:thm} is in \cite{AJS16a}.
+We also refer to \cite{AJS17a,AJS17b,ADFJS18} for more recent developments regarding higher-order powers of the Laplacian; in particular, reference \cite{AJS17a} focuses on explicit formulas for solutions of boundary value problems on balls, reference \cite{AJS17b} is a study of the different pointwise evaluations of $(-\Delta)^s$, and \cite{ADFJS18} is devoted to Dirichlet boundary value problems in the half-space.}.
 General regularity results have been proved in \cite{G15:2}, a Poho\v zaev identity and an integration by parts formula is given in \cite{RS15}, a comparison between different higher-order fractional operators is done in \cite{MN15}, spectral results are obtained in \cite{G15}, and other aspects of nonlinear problems are considered in \cite{LM08, FW16b, PP15, MMS15}.
 Furthermore, the operator $(-\Delta)^s$ with $s\geq 1$ appears naturally in Geometry, for example, in the prescribed $Q-$curvature equation $(-\Delta)^{N/2}u=Ke^{Nu}$ \cite{CSY97,B14}.

 To begin our discussion on maximum principles, let us consider first the case $(-\Delta)^\sigma$ with $\sigma\in(0,1)$ and $u\in C^{\infty}_{c}(\R^{N})$, $N\in\N$.
 This operator is known as the \emph{fractional Laplacian} and it can be represented via the principal value integral